 The front panel of the 4300C can be broken down into nine parts.
-Figure 3 depicts the regions indicated by their name.

-Figure 3 - Front Panel Layout
+Figure 3 - Front Panel Sections

 On/Off Switch

 The power switch is a two position ON/OFF rocking switch, used to apply (ON position) or disconnect (OFF position) the AC power source from the internal circuitry of the ohmmeter.